-Raw materials play an important role in manufacturing industries.
-To have proper inventory and for an uninterrupted production cycle, the Bill Of Material is vital.
+Raw materials play an essential role in manufacturing industries.
+Therefore, the Bill Of Material is vital to have proper inventory and for an uninterrupted production cycle.

 In this article, you will get complete and well-researched information about BOM.

 A bill of materials primarily consists of all the lists of raw materials, parts, components, assemblies, sub-assemblies, and all other items required to manufacture, repair, or reconstruct an item.